The time has come.

 When you first transplant the species, you’ll need to give them plenty of fertilizer.
 This gives the roots the nutrients they need to grow.
 It’s often best to use something that has a high level of phosphates combined with a low level of nitrates.
 You might even find some fertilizers that have been specially designed for transplanting.

 Another option is to mix some sugar into the water.
-This is a good way to boost the growth of plants, helping them recover from transplant shock.
+This is a good way to boost the growth of plants, helping them recover from plant shock after repotting.
 You can apply at the point when you are transplanting them.

 8. Pests and Diseases